Representation-theoretic properties of balanced big Cohen-Macaulay modules: Using Gabriel-Roiter (co)measure in the category of modules

 here maximum is taken over all proper submodules $N$ of $M$ and $l_{\Lambda}(M)$ denotes the length of $M$ over $\Lambda$.
 Note that the maximum always exists.
 We should refer the reader to \cite{ri1} for an equivalent definition using subsets of natural numbers, which reformulates Gabriel's definition.
 The Gabriel-Roiter comeasure of $M$, denoted by $\mu^*(M)$, is defined as $-\mu(D(M))$, where $D(M)=\Hom_{\Lambda}(M, \coprod(E(S)))$ in which $E(S)$ runs over all injective envelope of simple $\Lambda$-modules. \end{s}

 \begin{s} Let us make a list of several basic properties of Gabriel-Roiter (co)measure, which have been proved by Ringel in \cite{ri3} and \cite{ri1}.\\ {\sc Property 1}. {\em Let $Y$ be a $\Lambda$-module of finite length and $X\subseteq Y$ a submodule.
 Then $\mu(X)\leq\mu(Y)$.
-If $Y$ is indecomposable and $X$ is a proper submodule $Y$, then $\mu(X)<\mu(Y)$.}\\ {\sc Property 2}. {\em If $M$ is an indecomposable $\Lambda$-module of length $n$, then $\mu(M)=a/{2^n}$ where $a$ is an odd natural number such that $2^{n-1}\leq a<2^n$}.\\ It follows from this property that any family of modules of finite length has only finitely many Gabriel-Roiter measures.
-Moreover, in view of the equality $l_{\Lambda}(M)=l_{\Lambda}(D(M))$ and the definition of Gabriel-Roiter comeasure, such a family has also only finitely many Gabriel-Roiter comeasures.
-In particular, by making use of Lemmas \ref{lem7} and \ref{lem9}, there are only finitely many Gabriel-Roitre (co)measures for any subcategory of $\MCM$ modules of bounded $\uh$-length.\\
+If $Y$ is indecomposable and $X$ is a proper submodule $Y$, then $\mu(X)<\mu(Y)$.}\\ {\sc Property 2}. {\em If $M$ is an indecomposable $\Lambda$-module of length $n$, then $\mu(M)=a/{2^n}$ where $a$ is an odd natural number such that $2^{n-1}\leq a<2^n$}.\\ It follows from this property that any subcategory of $\ind(\md\Lambda)$ with bounded length has only finitely many Gabriel-Roiter measures.
+Moreover, in view of the equality $l_{\Lambda}(M)=l_{\Lambda}(D(M))$ and the definition of Gabriel-Roiter comeasure, such a subcategory has also only finitely many Gabriel-Roiter comeasures.
+In particular, assume that $\{M_i\}$ is a family of indecomposable $\MCM$ $R$-modules of bounded $\uh$-length.
+By Proposition \ref{cor1}, there is a faithful system of parameters $\xx$ for the family $\{M_i\}$ and so \cite[Corollary 15.11]{lw1} yields that $\{M_i/{\xx^2M_i}\}$ is a family of indecomposable $R/{\xx^2R}$-modules.
+Moreover, according to Lemma \ref{lem9}, the family $\{M_i\}$ is of bounded multiplicity.
+Now one may use \cite[Proposition 1.7]{yo}, and conclude that the family $\{M_i/{\xx^2M_i}\}$ is of bounded length.
+Consequently, there are only finitely many Gabriel-Roiter (co)measures for the family $\{M_i/{\xx^2M_i}\}$.\\